seanbrookes/graffiti-engine-3/README.md

 The logic is pretty simple for the taget application and is designed to be easy to setup and get working.
 All it needs is a web server running under an account with permissions to create folders and files.

-Currently the target host files are written in PHP as that is pretty universal for public web hosting servers however it could easily be rewritten in node or other languages
+Currently the target host files for receiving and processing the publish requests from source are written in PHP as that is pretty universal for public web hosting servers however it could easily be rewritten in node or other languages

 The underlying philosophy behind this app is to make it easy to capture ideas and notes and then provide a simple way to publish and republish from the local source.